 There are many options for activities close by Tettegouche State Park, such as visits to Lutsen and Grand Marais to the north.
 Lutsen is a favorite destination for winter sports enthusiasts.
 There are great opportunities for cross-country skiing and snowshoeing here.

-2. Visit Minnesota’s North Shore
+2. Visit the North Shore

-- The Apostle Islands National Lakeshore
+- The Apostle Islands National Lakeshore (if it gets cold enough, see the ice caves in winter)

 - Grand Portage State Park and Pigeon River Country State Forest